• Menu

 • Warning triangle

-• Breathalyzers (in case you indulge in a cheeky glass of Rioja or Sangria when you shouldn’t!)
+• Breathalyzers (in case you had cheeky glass of Rioja when you shouldn’t have)

-These items are mandatory by law in Spain, and the same rules apply in many other European countries, including France, Germany, Italy, Belgium, Austria, and Poland.
+These items are mandatory in Spain, and the same rules apply in other European countries including France, Germany, Italy, Belgium, Austria, and Poland.

-So, set your course, jump on a ferry to Spain from England and get ready for a proper voyage filled with some good old fashioned contemplation and you time.
-And if you’re worried about the weather in Spain being a little too caliente for you, then check out my post on the similarly slow England to Holland ferries instead!
+And if you’re worried about the weather in Spain being a little too caliente for you, then check out my post on the similarly slow England to Holland ferries instead.

 Leave a reply